Hawaiʻi State Commission on the Status of Women

 Annual Calendar

-In addition to proposing and advocating legislation that supports the advancement of women, the HSCSW focuses on specific issues during designated months.
-Please check this site for scheduled events.
+In addition to proposing and advocating for legislation that supports the advancement of women and girls, the HSCSW focuses on specific issues during designated months.
+Please check this site for scheduled events and pertinent resources, that can be used as is or adapted.

 January – Sex Trafficking Awareness Day